kaito640/BloomMap/README.md

 ## Overview

 This visualization consists of three main components:
-1. A central topic network displayed as a hexagonal treemap
+1. A central topic network displayed as a treemap
-2. Radial volume indicators showing relative cluster sizes
+2. Radial volume indicators showing relative cluster sizes, relative the largest of the peripheral clusers
-3. Peripheral topic clusters arranged in a circular pattern, each containing their own treemap
+3. Peripheral topic clusters arranged in a circular pattern, each containing their own treemap having TopN themes

 ## Features